 Dr. Hill’s professional career can be characterized by an enduring commitment to the development of people through education coupled with a strong concern for issues of justice, equality, sustainability, transformation, and citizenship.
 How education can contribute to a more sustainable future through healthy people, healthy communities, and healthy environments is at the heart of his research and teaching interests.

 Deputy Principal, Trident High School

-Caroline has been working in the outdoors for the past 20 years, first as an outdoor instructor, then teaching in the education system.
-She has a focus on developing resilience and building capacity in teenagers through the outdoor environment.
+Caroline has been working in the outdoors for the past 20 years, first as an outdoor instructor, then teaching Outdoor Education and PE at secondary level.
+As a leader she is focused on developing systems to support equitable access to EOTC for all.
 Caroline has a Masters in Educational Leadership and based this on coaching and mentoring and the use of Key Competencies to develop future-focused curriculum and reporting programmes.
 Caroline is a member of the senior leadership team at Trident High School.